 Can I use all-purpose flour instead of cake flour?

-My lemon cream cheese bundt cake is nice a golden brown on the outside but has streaks of cake that looked underbaked.
+My lemon cream cheese bundt cake is a nice golden brown on the outside but has streaks of cake that looked underbaked.

 What’s the best way to store lemon cream cheese pound cake?